Mastering Liskov Substitution Principle: Building Robust and Flexible Software

 Example 1: Shape Hierarchy

 Consider a Shape hierarchy with classes such as Rectangle, Square, and Circle.
-According to LSP, we should be able to substitute any subclass of Shape wherever a Shape is expected.
-However, violating LSP might lead to unexpected behavior.
-For instance, if Square inherits from Rectangle and overrides the setWidth and setHeight methods to ensure both sides are always equal, it violates LSP as it doesn't preserve the behavior of the superclass.
-To rectify this, we should reconsider the design and potentially refactor to ensure LSP compliance.
+LSP requires that any Shape subclass can stand in wherever a Shape is expected.
+A classic violation: Square inherits from Rectangle and overrides setWidth and setHeight to keep both sides equal.
+That breaks LSP because it doesn't preserve the superclass behavior.
+The fix is to reconsider the design and refactor so the hierarchy stays LSP-compliant.

 class Rectangle: